BBQ Pulled Pork Crock Pot Recipe

 Waiting until Memorial Day to eat barbecue fare?
+There’s no need with this bbq pulled pork crock pot recipe!

 As an Amazon Associate I earn from qualifying purchases.

 Love pork?
-Try my Breaded Pork Schnitzel recipe, too!
+Try my breaded pork schnitzel recipe, too!

 You won’t believe how delicious this pulled pork is, especially when you see how easy it is to make!
+There’s another recipe you’ll want to make to go with the barbecue pulled pork.

 Ingredients

-- 2 lb pork shoulder or butt
+- pork shoulder or butt

-- 1 bottle or can of beer
+- bottle or can of beer

-- 1/2 teaspoon salt
+- teaspoon salt

 - barbecue sauce (natural, homemade or at least no corn syrup: read those labels!)